V-inaya-K/fetchPublication/README.md

 # Problem:
-We want to create a tool that can automatically gather a professor's publication record from different sources like Google Scholar and DBLP.
+We want to create a tool that can automatically gather a professor's publication record from different sources like Google Scholar and DBLP.And Further store it into an Excel Sheet.

 # How it works:
 Input: You provide the professor's name and the years you're interested in.